Ztein/rb-api-mcp/README.md

 > **Note:** This project is an independent, third-party implementation and is not endorsed by or affiliated with RKA (Council for the Promotion of Municipal Analysis).

-The **Kolada MCP Server** enables seamless integration between Large Language Models (LLMs) and [Kolada](https://www.kolada.se/), Sweden’s comprehensive municipal and regional statistical database.
+The **Kolada MCP Server** enables seamless integration between Large Language Models (LLMs) and [Kolada](https://www.kolada.se/), Sweden's comprehensive municipal and regional statistical database.
 It provides structured access to thousands of Key Performance Indicators (KPIs), facilitating rich, data-driven analysis, comparisons, and explorations of public sector statistics.

 ## Overview